- State of North Carolina executive order requiring face coverings in more settings

 Gastonia City Council meetings and Advisory Committee meetings

-- Public can watch meetings via livestream on City’s website.
-Until further notice, meetings on the third Tuesday will no longer be broadcast on government-access cable TV channels because TV camera operators will not be attending the meetings.
+- The public can watch meetings via livestream on City’s website.
+Until further notice, meetings on the third Tuesday will no longer be broadcast on government-access cable TV channels.

 - Advisory Committee meetings held via teleconference or livestreamed from City Hall.